-B. HEARING RIGHTS (34 CFR §300.512)
+B. Hearing Rights (34 CFR §300.512)

-Any party to a due process hearing or an appeal, as described under the sub-heading Appeal of decisions; impartial review has the right to:
+Any party to a due process hearing (including a hearing relating to disciplinary procedures) or an appeal, as described under the sub-heading Appeal of decisions; impartial review has the right to:

 - a.
 Be accompanied and advised by a lawyer and/or persons with special knowledge or training regarding the problems of children with disabilities; - b.
 Present evidence and confront, cross-examine, and require the attendance of witnesses; - c.
 Prohibit the introduction of any evidence at the hearing that has not been disclosed to the other party at least five business days before the hearing; - d.
 Obtain a written, or, at your option, electronic, word-for-word record of the hearing; and - e.
 Obtain written, or, at your option, electronic findings of fact and decisions.